Naro Cinema in Norfolk, Virginia

 Wilder also worked in live theater and appeared on stage when he was young.
 And although he never lived in New York or Hollywood, he produced and promoted vaudeville and musical shows that he brought to Norfolk’s Center Theater (Harrison Opera House).

-Wilder’s illustrious career was cut short when in 1946 he died of a heart attach at the age of 56.
+Wilder’s illustrious career was cut short when in 1946 he died of a heart attack at the age of 56.
 But his movie business continued in the hands of his very capable wife Myde Wilder who continued to run their movie operations for many years with business partners Robert Morgan and Sidney Bowden.
-Their company continued to expand with the development of The Wilder Drive-In on Little Creek Rd in the fifties and later The Princess Theater in Va Beach and The Garden Theater in Norfolk.
+Their company continued to expand with the development of The Wilder Drive-In on Little Creek Rd in the 1950s and later The Princess Theater in Virginia Beach and The Garden Theater in Norfolk.

-In the sixties the theater changed hands and new owner Robert Levine changed the name of the theater from Colley to Naro, naming it after his father and mother, Nathan and Rose.
-Levine owned or operated a number of the suburban single screen houses in Norfolk including The Riverview, The Rosna on 35th St, The Roselle in Ocean View, and the large and beautiful Memrose that was torn down in the seventies for the expansion of Norfolk Sentara Hospital.
-The Naro is the only theater in Levine’s chain that’s still open and operating as a movie theater.
+In the 1960s the theater changed hands and new owner Robert Levine changed the name of the theater from Colley to Naro, combining the names of his father and mother, Nathan and Rose.
+Levine owned or operated a number of the suburban single screen houses in Norfolk including The Riverview, The Rosna on 35th St, The Roselle in Ocean View, and the large and beautiful Memrose that was torn down in the 1970s for the expansion of Norfolk Sentara Hospital.
+The Naro is the only theater in Levine’s chain that is still open and operating as a movie theater.

-The theater had a brief life as a playhouse called The Actor’s Theater with live stage productions in the mid-seventies.
+The theater had a brief life as a playhouse called The Actor’s Theater with live stage productions in the mid-1970s.

-In fall of 1977, the Naro’s lease was taken over by two young upstarts, Tench Phillips and Thom Vourlas, who lived right down the street from the theater and wanted to showcase some of the foreign, art, and independent films that had been missing from the area..
-Their company, Art Repertory Films (ARF, Inc) has programmed and operated the Naro as a decidedly independent theater competing with the big theater chains.
-In the early years of the seventies and eighties, the theater held a virtual monopoly on the showing of classic movies.
-There were no videos to rent, cable TV to hook up to, satellite dishes, or movies to download — and only three major networks for content.
+In fall of 1977, the Naro’s lease was taken over by two young upstarts, Tench Phillips and Thom Vourlas, who lived right down the street from the theater and wanted to showcase some of the foreign, art, and independent films that had been missing from the area.
+Their company, Art Repertory Films (ARF, Inc) has programmed and operated the Naro as a decidedly independent theater to compete with the big theater chains that mostly featured Hollywood blockbusters and pop-culture features.
+In the early years of the ’70s and ’80s, the theater held a virtual monopoly on the showing of classic movies.
+There were few if any videos to rent, no cable TV or home satellite dishes, no internet (!) — and only three major networks for most television content.
 It was a golden era for specialty cinema and the Naro thrived.